chat-sdk/docs/README.md

 This method may seem a little more complex to setup initially, but it's more convenient in the long term.
 It means that you don't need to make any modifications to the Chat SDK library and updates can be installed without worrying about losing your changes.

+## Interacting Chat SDK from a server

+In some cases it is useful to be